 “A man suspected of being in the course of a commercial burglary, hiding inside a darkened building, was apprehended by a police dog who bit him on the neck.
 The suspect died shortly thereafter.
 For the reasons which follow, we agree with the district court that the use of a properly trained police dog to seize a felony suspect does not constitute deadly force.
 We also hold that even if the use of a police dog could constitute deadly force, the circumstances of the suspect’s apprehension justified the use of such force in this case.
 Thus, we affirm the award of summary judgment in favor of defendants.”

-- The first case happen in Florida when the lady was killed by a police dog dog found that an abandoned.
+- The first case happen in Florida when the lady was killed by a police dog found that an abandoned.
 Reference: Palm Beach Post, October 21, 1990 “The damaged life, an Unnecessary death” Also noted in “The manner death of Lauren MacLeod.”
 Office of the medical examiner, state of Florida, District 15, April 6, 1990.
 (Unverifiable through Internet research).

 - Finally, a police dog bite fatality incident may have happened in California when an 89-year-old man was found sleeping under a bush by a dog searching for a suspect.
 He was severely attacked, outside the immediate presence of the handler, and he died about three weeks later in hospital.
 I served this in animal behavior expert in this matter.
 The incident is therefore verifiable.
 Read more about this incident here.

-A dog bite fatality by a police K-9 is less likely to happen when the dog’s handler is nearby, thereby putting the handler in a position to stop the attack (which often is difficult in itself).
-Moreover, in contrast to fatal dog attacks by domestic dogs inflicted to relatively defenseless people, such as the elderly or children, a disproportional amount of the victims of police dog attacks are young adult males.
+A fatality caused by a bite from police K-9 is less likely to happen when the dog’s handler is nearby, thereby putting the handler in a position to stop the attack (which often is difficult in itself).
+Moreover, in contrast to fatal dog attacks by domestic dogs inflicted on relatively defenseless people, such as the elderly or children, a disproportional amount of the victims of police dog attacks are young adult males.
 These people have greater ability to defend themselves against a highly aroused, attack trained police canine.
 And this decreases the chances of a dog bite fatality from happening.
 Hence, in large part because of who the victim is, police dog attacks rarely result in a fatality.